flavienbwk/book-devops/eng/README.md

 Traditionally, network security was based on defining a "trusted perimeter" drawn around an organization's software and data.
 Various tools and technologies were then implemented to protect them.
 This network architecture, also known as "_castle-and-moat_"[^CloudflareCastleAndMoat] or "perimeter-based," assumed that any activity inside the perimeter was trustworthy and by reciprocity, any activity outside it was not (e.g., network access via a VPN or based on a machine's MAC address).

 _Zero trust_ assumes that no user is "trusted" by default, whether inside or outside the perimeter.
 Users must be authenticated and authorized to access data and software.
 Their activity should be monitored and recorded.
 This approach is more effective at defending information systems against sophisticated attacks, as it doesn't assume that all activities inside the perimeter are trustworthy.
-This network security model has especially evolved due to the massive shift to remote work[^BCPANDRHStudyTeletravail].
+This network security model has especially evolved due to the massive shift to remote work[^BCPANDRHStudyTeleworking].

 Consider an example: Sophie is a colleague you've known for 3 years.
 She badges in every day and settles at her workstation.
 Days later, you learn Sophie was terminated a month ago.
 She might have accessed strategic company information, which she could use at her new job in a competitor company.
 Merely being "used to" seeing an employee allowed the company's precious information to be stolen.
 With _zero trust_ technologies providing centralized access management, Sophie couldn't have logged in.